 And, one such exciting opportunity is found at Droid Depot where you can Build Your Own Droid!
 So, if you’re thinking about shelling out the cash to bring home your very own pet droid, we’ve got the step-by-step details on how YOU can make a Droid just for you.
 Roger, roger!

 Droid Depot’s build area

-(which is separate from its shop (where you can buy lots of droid-related merch!) is a collection of droid parts everywhere you look — even in the ceiling!
-You’ll also notice other industrial details, like exposed ceilings and pipes, dangling wires, and the such.
-(This is the aesthetic all over Batuu, where things seem to be pieced together by necessity rather than by design.)
+The building area (which is separate from its shop (where you can buy lots of droid-related merch!) is where you’ll find a collection of droid parts everywhere you look — even in the ceiling!
+You’ll also notice other industrial details, like exposed ceilings and pipes, dangling wires, and such.

 Build-Your-Own-Droid examples are arranged along the walls, too, should you need a bit of inspiration.

 Before you begin selecting parts, though, you’ll need to purchase your Astromech Droid.
 The cost to Build Your Own Droid is $99.99 +tax, and it comes with a carry case and remote (You’ll see these in a bit!).